uplink-systems/Terraform-Modules/modules/azuredevops/README.md

 - [x] Get AzDO-related groups from a connected Microsoft Entra directory
 - [x] Build (flattened) user list from the AzDO-related groups
 - [x] Create and manage a user entitlement for all affected users.
-- [X] \(Optional) Apply input variable validation rules if necessary to match available resource values
+- [x] \(Optional) Apply input variable validation rules if necessary to match available resource values
-- [X] \(Optional) Apply input variable validation rules if necessary to match the business standards
+- [x] \(Optional) Apply input variable validation rules if necessary to match the business standards
+- [x] Document module with README.md
 - [ ] \(Optional) Review code regularly for possible improvements and updates

 ### Module 'project'